Original SafeWise safety & security research featured in:

 BellPal: Best for budgets

-No one will ever know that the sophisticated BellPal watch is actually a medical alert device.
+No one will ever know that the sophisticated BellPal watch is actually a smart watch for seniors with fall detection.
 It features “smart” fall detection, meaning the sensors learn your typical movements and reduce false alarms over time.

 The watch itself is available with a free lease, and the BellPal’s monthly subscriptions cost less than most competitors'.
 For around $20 per month, the SOS button will phone friends and family.
 Professional monitoring costs about $25 per month.